El Oued Province

 El Oued (ولاية الوادي, ⴻⵍ oⵓⴻⴷ) is a Saharan province of Algeria (n° 39) dominated by Oued Souf.
 It was named after its eponymous capital.
-Notable towns include El Oued itself and El M'Ghair, Djamaa and Guemar.
+Notable towns include El Oued itself and Guemar.

 Geography

 Physical geography

 El Oued Province lies in the Sahara desert in northeast Algeria.
 The mostly uninhabited southern half of the province is covered by the Grand Erg Oriental, a vast region of uninterrupted sand dunes.
 The northern half of the province is a mixture of sandy desert with scarce vegetation, scattered oases, and salt lakes.
 The most notable oases are the Oued Souf region, upon which the capital El Oued and neighbouring towns are built, as well as oases located near the towns of El M'Ghair and Djamaa, both of which support extensive palm plantations.
 Chott Melrhir, a large endorheic salt lake, lies in the north-central part of the province, while Chott Felrhir is a smaller salt lake to its southwest, near El M'Ghair.
 These salt lakes, and the surrounding areas, lie as much as 30 m below sea level; nearby towns and villages including Hamraia, Méguibra, Dendouga and Aïn Cheikh are also below sea level.